 Clonakilty was named the “Place of the Year” for 2017 after the town took the honour at the Royal Institute of Architects of Ireland (RIAI) awards.
 The award came as Cork County Council completed the second phase of the Clonakilty 400 Urban Design Master Plan.
-Phase one of the Masterplan saw Clonakilty win the RIAI Public Choice Award in 2014, which has followed a long list of awards:
+Phase one of the Masterplan saw Clonakilty win the RIAI Public Choice Award in 2014, which has followed a long list of awards, the most recent being:

 - Inchydoney Beach (voted Best Beach in Ireland 3 years in a row in 2016)

 - Multi-award winning West Cork tourist hub, Tidy Towns and Ireland’s only “slow destination” Cittaslow* winner, pubs and restaurants

 - Wild Atlantic Way – International tourist trail